 - Socialization is a struggle too for some.

-- They can be fussy babies.
+- They can be fussy when they are babies.

 This is not always fussiness.
 This is their attempt to communicate they pain they feel at what other babies do not.
-For example, swaddling can be uncomfortable or even painful if they have an issue, like my daughter’s arm pain.
+For example, swaddling can be uncomfortable or even painful if they have an issue, like my daughter’s arm sensitivities.

 - Meltdowns happen but can be minimized.

 My daughter used to have terrible meltdowns as a baby, banging her head on the floor or wall.
 It scared me to death, but when we took measures to help her, they reduced and even stopped, and she greatly improved.
-The MORE interventions we took (detox, strategies, therapies, communication skills), the better she did.
+The MORE interventions we took (detox, therapies, communication skills), the better she did.
 This is why I’m a fan of looking into every possible method to help your child, not just ABA.
 There are even apps that can help your child with behaviors.

 - Many kids with autism have seizures.

 The rate is often quoted at 30%, but at a conference last year, Dr. Dan Rossignol, one of the leading experts on autism and seizures, suspected it is actually much higher.
 Kids may be having “invisible” seizures.
 The only way to test for sure is with 24-hour tracking which is often difficult for an autistic child to tolerate.
 We haven’t done this for our child.

 - They can think abstractly.

 I hope you don’t believe myth: that autistic kids can only think literally and abstract thinking is impossible.
 I haven’t heard it in a long time, but just in case you believe this, know that kids with autism can and do think abstractly.
 Some may find literal concepts easier, but that doesn’t mean abstract thinking is not there.